 Elon Musk quote: “Work like hell.
 I mean you just have to put in 80 to 100 hour weeks every week.
 [This] improves the odds of success.
 If other people are putting in 40-hour workweeks and you’re putting in 100-hour workweeks, then even if you’re doing the same thing, you know that you will achieve in four months what it takes them a year to achieve.”

 There are plenty of legends and tall tales about Musk’s obsessive personality and workaholic tendencies.
-He’s been said to sleep on a couch in the Tesla factory and work 80 to 90 hours each week (sometimes even more).
+He’s been said to sleep on a couch in the Tesla factory7 and work 80 to 100-hour workweeks (sometimes even more)8.

 That means he can be a bit of a micromanager—or even a “nanomanager” as Musk described himself in that same conversation with the Wall Street Journal.